oanguenot/JSONgle/documentation/API.md

 }
 ```

-By listening to the event `ondatareceived`, the remote recipient is able to handle the content of that message.
+By listening to the event `onmessagereceived`, the remote recipient is able to handle the content of that message.

 This method returns the `id` of the message generated that can be used to deal with message acknowledgements.